The Month of August

-August is the eighth month of the year in the Julian and Gregorian calendars and has a length of 31 days.
+August is the eighth month of the year in the Gregorian calendar and its predecessor, the Julian calendar.
 The month of August was originally named Sextilis in Latin since it was the sixth month in the ancient Roman calendar.
 The name of the month was changed to August in honor of Augustus Caesar in 8 BCE.

 - Latin name - Augustus mensis - Month of Augustus

 - Latin - sextilis mensis - Sixth month